arielgee/Sage-Like/.misc/tasks.md

 * new RedditSpecificDiscovery
 * new DeviantArtSpecificDiscovery
 * from V64 there's no need to call handleTabChangedState() from onTabsAttached() event handler (tab moved between windows). the pageAction icon is also moved and still functinal
+* MV3 `strict_min_version` Still don't know what to do. will be set to the version that will remove support for MV2>. set to 109, start of support for MV3
 ---